Tahmid04/xv6-scheduling-july-2022/README.md

 ## Ticket Assignment

 You will need to assign tickets to a process when it is created.
 Specifically, you will need to ensure a child inherits the same number of tickets as its parents.
-Thus, if the parent has $42$ tickets and calls `fork()` to create a child process, the child should also get $42$ tickets.
+Thus, if the parent originally had $42$ tickets and calls `fork()` to create a child process, the child should also get $42$ tickets initially.

 ## Argument Passing